 - empowerment group (experiential trauma recovery)

-- movement therapy and self-defense in our on-site fitness facility
+- movement therapy in our on-site fitness facility

 - outdoor recreation such as volleyball, basketball, soccer, badminton or gardening on our 43 acre campus

 What is Our Approach to Detoxification and Withdrawal from Heroin Addiction?

 Successful heroin dependence treatment must consider more than just the causes of the addictive behavior.
 Treatment must also address the medical challenges a woman will face as she attempts to curtail long-term abuse of prescription drugs.
 Her safety is our first priority.
 Depending on the medications she’s abusing, her patterns of use, and the state of her health, she may require medically managed detoxification.

 Though many in the recovery community express philosophical objections to the use of prescription opiates, we believe this deprives many heroin addicts of the best available treatment and chance of recovery.
 In certain cases, we may prescribe temporarily a medication known as suboxone for women struggling to overcome long-term heroin addiction.
 This helps them weather the otherwise debilitating withdrawal symptoms and take ownership of their treatment and recovery process with some degree of comfort and dignity.

 Our internal medicine staff and psychiatrists have extensive experience helping women through heroin withdrawal symptoms.
 One of the unique features of a leading residential treatment center is that we provide 24-hour nursing care.
 A woman facing withdrawal, as well as her loved ones, can be confident that her safety will be monitored continuously and that staff will be attentive not only to her comfort, but also to complications from other health conditions.
 More importantly, our entire staff provides her with consistent emotional support that recognizes the important step she’s taken by committing to treatment and recovery.